cognitedata/cognite-synthetic-tags/README.md

 }
 ```

-Responses with mixed single-value adn multi-value items can also be passed into `pd.DataFrame` constructor.
+Responses with mixed single-value and multi-value items can also be passed into `pd.DataFrame` constructor.
 Pandas
 will automatically repeat any single-value items across all rows in the new dataframe.

 If using multiple data store function, the results will likely have different indexes. `pd.DataFrame` constructor will